bakpakin/Fennel/CONTRIBUTING.md

 ## Contributing Changes

-If you want to contribute code to the project, please [send patches][1] to the [mailing list][2].
-(Note that you do not need to subscribe to the mailing list in order to post to it.
-To send a patch use the [actual email][4] and not the url) We also accept code contributions on the [GitHub mirror](https://github.com/bakpakin/Fennel) if you prefer not to use email.
+If you want to contribute code to the project, please [send patches][1] to the [mailing list][4].
+Note that you do not need to subscribe to the mailing list in order to post to it.
+When sending patches to the mailing list, it's usually nicer to squash everything down to a single commit so that it will be sent as a single email rather than a series of messages, unless there really are two relatively unrelated changes.

+We also accept code contributions on the [GitHub mirror][5] if you prefer not to use email.
 For smaller changes, you can also push your changes to a branch on a public git remote hosted anywhere you like and ask someone on IRC or the mailing list to take a look.

 Note that if you submit thru GitHub, your pull request will be incorrectly marked as closed when it is merged due to a bug in GitHub's ability to detect